-209. Article 51(3) of the Code on Administrative Contravention provides for fines of 10-75 minimum salaries and confiscation of goods in cases of violation of an exclusive industrial right.
+209. In response to questions from members of the Working Party, the representative of Moldova stated that Article 51(3) of the Code on Administrative Contravention provides for fines of 10-75 minimum salaries and confiscation of goods in cases of violation of an exclusive industrial right.
 Article 152(2) of the same Code provides fine of 15 to 25 minimum salaries and confiscation of goods in cases of false utilization of trademarks.